 “Everyone has turned me down.”

 My arm itches.
 I have an overwhelming desire to scratch, amplified by my immobilization.
-I try to ignore it and ask, “What about Lester Bimms?”
+“What about Lester Bimms?”

 “Dead.”

 “Bummer.”
 It’s not.
 Lester’s a dickhead.
 Was.
 “What happened?”

 “He stabbed a referee at an exhibition game before the war.
 With a straw, of all things.
 He died in prison, something to do with food poisoning.”